How to Hire a Virtual Assistant for Internet Marketing

 Once you receive your projects, put all three side-by-side and look for obvious differences in quality.
 They won’t be perfect, and spelling/grammar will likely be lacking.
 But that’s fine — this is the first piece of work they’ve ever done for you, and it’s as bad as it will ever be.
 Remember that.

 Pick the best candidate and begin working with them.
-Congratulations, you’ve now hired yourself a virtual assistant for internet marketing!
+Congratulations, you’ve now learned how to hire a virtual assistant for internet marketing!

 Hiring a VA can be challenging for multiple reasons.
 Language barriers, timezone differences, misaligned expectations — any one of these can quite quickly ruin an otherwise strong working relationship with a VA.
 You need to be firm and specific with what you’re looking for, and never settle for less.